-- 1. In the Citrix Capture dialog box, click Screenshots>Insert Wait for Full Screenshot.
+- 1. In the Citrix Capture dialog box, click Screen shots>In sert Wait for Full Screen shot.
 The Screen Capture Preview screen displays the image. - 2.
-Click Finish to confirm the screenshot.
-The Specify Screenshot Name dialog box displays with a list of all previously saved screenshots. - 3.
-In the Name field, type a descriptive name for the image. - 4.
-Click OK.
-The image is saved as a bitmap and a wait point for the screenshot is inserted into the script.
+Click Finish to confirm the screen shot.
+The Specify Screen shot Name dialog box displays with a list of all previously saved screen shots. - 3.
+In the Name field, type a descriptive name for the image.